Akkadia Immobilienvermittlung GmbH

 THE HIPPOCAMPUS

-Neuroarchitecture is a multidisciplinary research field that deals with the interaction between the built environment and the human brain.
+Neuroarchitecture is a multidisciplinary field of research that deals with the interaction between the built environment and the human brain.
 It combines insights from neuroscience, psychology, architecture, and other related disciplines to understand how the design of spaces and buildings influences our cognitive, emotional, and physiological responses.
 Our reactions to buildings are influenced by the hippocampus area in the brain.
-Today, we have advanced scientific tools such as functional magnetic resonance imaging (fMRI) and electroencephalography (EEG) that allow us to measure brain activity and the physiological responses of people in various environments.
+Today, we have advanced scientific tools such as functional magnetic resonance imaging (fMRI) and electroencephalography (EEG) that allow us to measure brain activity and physiological responses of people in various environments.

 In addition to other parameters, these effects can be measured by analyzing the following parameters: